BradWBeer/clinch/README.md

-# CLinch
+# Clinch

 ## Overview

-CLinch is a simple, yet powerful 3d game engine for Lisp.
-It's features include 2d and 3d graphics, simple texture and shader integration and
+Clinch is a simple, yet powerful 3d game engine for Lisp.

-Eventually CLinch will become a stable and fast workhorse tool for developing games, visualizations and productivity software.
+Eventually Clinch will become a stable and fast workhorse tool for developing games, visualizations and productivity software.
 I have plans for a graphical shell which incorporates the strengths of Lisp, 3D, shaders, 2d vector graphics, richtext support, 3d physics and much more.

-### CLinch Extensions:
+### Clinch Extensions:

 * A suite of modern 3d and 2d tools through OpenGL